satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial/index.md

 image: erc721.jpg
 ---

-If you've read previous articles about Ethereum DAPPs ([First](https://maksimivanov.com/posts/ethereum-react-dapp-tutorial), [Second](https://maksimivanov.com/posts/ethereum-react-dapp-tutorial-part-2)) – you already have your very own __ERC20__ compliant token.
+If you've read previous articles about Ethereum DAPPs ([First](https://maksimivanov.com/posts/ethereum-react-dapp-tutorial), [Second](https://maksimivanov.com/posts/ethereum-react-dapp-tutorial-part-2)) – you already have your own __ERC20__ compliant token.
 Today we'll make ourselves familiar with __ERC721__.

 <a name='observables'></a>
 ## What Are We Going To Build